 If you come across an item in your home that you've never used, you probably never will.
 So purging it is a good idea.

 Clean Your Soft Furnishings

 Carpet cleaning doesn't have to be a daunting task.
 "Add about 15 drops of any essential oil (your favorite scent) to about a 16-ounce box of baking soda," suggests Toth.
 "Mix it up well so the oils are completely absorbed.
 Once oils are absorbed, simply shake some of the perfumed baking soda on your carpet, wait five minutes, and then vacuum it."

-Scott also swears by baking soda: "Baking soda is your absolute environmentally friendly go-to supply for basically anything, like deodorizing your waste bins, unclogging your sink, carpet spot cleaning, and so much more."
+Scott also swears by baking soda: "Baking soda is your environmentally friendly, go-to supply for basically anything, like deodorizing your waste bins, unclogging your sink, carpet spot-cleaning, and so much more."

-Ultimately, the most important aspect of deep cleaning your home quickly is to list your priority tasks and assign a time frame to them.
-Be realistic about how much time you want to take out of your weekend, and outsource the rest.
+The key to deep-cleaning your home quickly is to list your tasks, prioritize them, and assign a time frame to each.
+Be realistic about how much time you want to take out of your day, and outsource the rest.
 "Just take a few minutes to start, not an hour or a day.
 Once you start and keep going, you will be proud of your accomplishments," says Thumbtack home organizer Joel Derse Dauer.
 "If you feel that you are stuck and don't know where to begin, call a professional to get you motivated."

-Henderson adds that putting yourself in the right mindset for cleaning can have a huge impact on your motivational levels: "While I’m doing my spring-cleaning, I love the fresh scents of Air Wick's Bullet auto spray that delivers continuous bursts of fragrance so it’s like you’re experiencing that first whiff of your favorite scent for the first time every time."
+Henderson adds that putting yourself in the right mindset for cleaning can have a huge impact on your motivation.
+"While I'm doing my spring-cleaning, I love the fresh scents of Air Wick's Bullet auto spray that delivers continual bursts of fragrance so it's like you're experiencing that first whiff of your favorite scent for the first time every time."